 l’oreal tells beauty blogger they can’t work with her due to skin issues

-After being cast in a shoot, 21-year-old Kadeeja Khan was told by the cosmetics brand they can’t work with people with skin issues, and a spokesperson explained it was a casting mixup.
+After being cast in a shoot, 21-year-old Kadeeja Khan was told by the cosmetics brand it can’t work with people with skin issues, and a spokesperson explained it was a casting mixup.

 Image via Instagram

-Six months ago, L’Oreal made headlines for unceremoniously axing model and activist Munroe Bergdorf from its True Match campaign -- after comments she’d made on social media about the racial violence of white people came to light -- a decision that led to widespread outrage.
+Six months ago, L’Oreal made headlines for unceremoniously axing model and activist Munroe Bergdorf from its True Match campaign — after comments she’d made on social media about the racial violence of white people came to light — a decision that led to widespread outrage.
 How could a brand who championed her as a voice of social justice then drop her because she simply spoke her mind about something she saw as wrong?
-Now it seems the cosmetics juggernaut is in hot water again, after cutting 21-year-old beauty blogger Kadeeja Khan from a shoot because she has a bit of acne.
+Now it seems the cosmetics juggernaut is in hot water again, after cutting 21-year-old beauty blogger Kadeeja Khan from a shoot because she has acne.